LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

                           policy        multithreading or target kernel; i.e.,
                                         apply ``omp atomic`` pragma.
 cuda/hip_atomic           any CUDA/HIP  Atomic operation performed in a CUDA/HIP
-                                        kernel.
+                          policy        kernel.
 cuda/hip_atomic_explicit  any CUDA/HIP  Atomic operation performed in a CUDA/HIP
-< host_atomic_policy >    any policy    kernel when compiling for the device.
+< host_atomic_policy >    policy and    kernel that may also be used in a host
-                          matching the  See description of host_atomic_policy
+                          any policy    execution context.
+See example below. matching the
+                          host atomic
+                          policy
-                          host atomic   when compiling for the host. policy builtin_atomic            seq_exec,     Compiler *builtin* atomic operation.
+builtin_atomic            seq_exec,     Compiler *builtin* atomic operation.
                           loop_exec,